MaxDesplanches/maxdesplanches.github.io/index.md

 - Send us the repository link

 ## Task 1
-Create a GET /products endpoint returning all the products (see products.json link above).
+Create a GET /products endpoint returning all the products (see products.json link below).

 The response must be sorted by product name.